Helping Global Transition To Low Carbon Future

 Zero Emission Transportation Association

 As a founding member of the Zero Emission Transportation Association (ZETA), Ioneer supports policies at the federal level that seeks to achieve 100% electric vehicle (EV) sales in the United States by 2030.
-ZETA is the first coalition of its kind in the US that brings together industry leaders, advocates and non-governmental organizations across the transportation, clean energy and technology sectors to drive policy changes that accelerate electric vehicle adoption.
+ZETA is the first coalition of its kind in the U.S. that brings together industry leaders, advocates and non-governmental organizations across the transportation, clean energy, and technology sectors to drive policy changes that accelerate electric vehicle adoption.

 One of ZETA’s key policy objectives is to advocate for domestic manufacturing across the EV supply chain, from critical minerals to vehicles.
 ZETA believes that as EV adoption continues to accelerate, federal policies ought to encourage domestic growth in manufacturing – creating jobs across the EV supply chain beginning with critical materials like the lithium and boron found at Rhyolite Ridge.